rust-lang/mdBook/book-example/src/for_developers/index.md

 # For Developers

 While `mdbook` is mainly used as a command line tool, you can also import the underlying library directly and use that to manage a book.

-- Creating custom backends
-- Automatically generating and reloading a book on the fly
-- Integration with existing projects

-The best source for examples on using the `mdbook` crate from your own Rust programs is the [API Docs].
+It also has a fairly flexible plugin mechanism, allowing you to create your own custom tooling and consumers (often referred to as *backends*) if you need to do some analysis of the book or convert it to a different format.

+The *For Developers* chapters are here to show you the more advanced usage of `mdbook`.

 ## Configuration